mixxxdj/mixxx/CONTRIBUTING.md

 - [Compiling on Windows](https://github.com/mixxxdj/mixxx/wiki/Compiling%20on%20Windows)
 - [Compiling on macOS](https://github.com/mixxxdj/mixxx/wiki/Compiling%20on%20macOS)

+You'll see that we use [Git](https://git-scm.com/) for source control.
+Git is a distributed version control system that allows us to keep track of how our code changes and work together on it.
+If you are new to Git or source control in general, you can have a look at [Using Git](https://github.com/mixxxdj/mixxx/wiki/Using%20Git).

 ### Pick an issue to work on ###
 You might already have in mind that feature you always dreamed of!
-If you aren't sure were to start, or you want to start with something easy, you can ask for ideas on [Zulip](https://mixxx.zulipchat.com/#narrow/stream/247620-development-help) or pick an [easy issue](https://bugs.launchpad.net/mixxx/+bugs?field.tag=easy).
+If that's not the case or you want to start with something easy, you can ask for ideas on [Zulip](https://mixxx.zulipchat.com/#narrow/stream/247620-development-help) or pick an [easy issue](https://bugs.launchpad.net/mixxx/+bugs?field.tag=easy).

 ### Time to code ###